SHORT STORY by Bob

 parts, old picture frames, doorknobs, glass electrical connectors, whatever.

-That was before a child had cut himself badly on a jagged piece of glass, and
+That was before a child had cut himself badly on a jagged piece of glass,

 the town had had to settle a lawsuit.
 After that he had found other dumping